Disclaimer: This was one of my favorite films as a kid, and reviewing it as an adult, I found very little to fault it for!

 “In vain I have struggled.
 It will not do.
 My feelings will not be repressed.

-You must allow me to tell you how much I ardently adore and admire you.”If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+You must allow me to tell you how much I ardently adore and admire you.”Pin this article to read later!
+And make sure to follow us on Pinterest.